CABLE RAILWAYS: THEIR HISTORY, AND USE IN AMERICA

 The principle of the system working at Highgate is the same as on all the other cable lines in operation, but the details of construction differ in many respects.

 The gauge of this line is 3 ft.
 6 in., and it commences at the foot of the hill just where the rails of the North Metropolitan line terminate.
 The total length is 3,800 ft., of which 3,300 is double track and the rest single.
+By a reference to Fig. 3, which shows a longitudinal section and plan of the road, a good idea may also be obtained of the direction of the track, and the position of the engine depot.
 The total height ascended is 239 ft., and the steepest gradient is 1 in 11.
+Fig. 2 shows a cross section of the track and tube for receiving the cable.
 The tube is made of good strong concrete, and is connected with the concrete required by the local authorities for supporting the set stones and rail chairs.
-Tube frames of cast iron weighing 120 Ibs. are em- )edded in the tube, at intervals of 3 ft.
-6 in.
-The object of these frames is to upport the ^-shaped steel rolled beams which form the slot in the road for the Dripper shank ; these beams, which weigh 36 Ibs. per yard, are shown bolted to the sast iron frames.
+Tube frames of cast iron weighing 120 Ibs. are embedded in the tube, at intervals of 3 ft.
+6 in (Fig. 4).
+The object of these frames is to support the Z-shaped steel rolled beams which form the slot in the road for the Dripper shank ; these beams, which weigh 36 Ibs. per yard, are shown bolted to the sast iron frames.
 The rail adopted weighs 43 Ibs. per yard, and is that mown as Dugdale's patent.
-It is supported on cast iron chairs placed opposite each tube frame, to which they are connected by the bolts, firmly securing ;he gauge true to the slot.
-The slot is j of an inch wide.
-From the surface of the road to the bottom of the tube is L7 inches, and the width of the tube is 8 1/2 inches.
+It is supported on cast iron chairs placed opposite each tube frame, to which they are connected by the bolts, firmly securing the gauge true to the slot.
+The slot is 5/8 of an inch wide.
+From the surface of the road to the bottom of the tube is 17 inches, and the width of the tube is 8 1/2 inches.

-At intervals of 40 ft. recesses are made in the concrete for receiving the 12 inch cast iron pulleys which support the - able in the tube.
-The pulleys run loose on spindles screwed into castings, which are held in their places by bolts built into the concrete.
+At intervals of 40 ft. recesses are made in the concrete for receiving the 12 inch cast iron pulleys which support the cable in the tube (Fig. 6 (Figure 6 is not available - JT)); the pulleys run loose on spindles screwed into castings, which are held in their places by bolts built into the concrete.
 The pulleys are kept on the spindles by check nuts, which can be easily taken off whilst the cable is in motion, and the pulley removed and replaced through the hatch in the road.
 The hatch covers are light cast iron boxes filled with hard wood, and are dropped into cast iron hatches which rest partially on one wall of the concrete tube, and on the bottom flange of the £ beam.
 The hatch is built in by the paving, and cannot be detected easily in the road.
 The pulleys are lubricated by Stauffer's patent lubricators screwed into the end of holes bored up the centers of the spindles.
 At the single portions of the track, where the cable runs in opposite directions through the same tube, the spindles are made longer, and two pulleys placed on them instead of one.
 These pulleys are inserted where the road curves, and can be removed in the way alluded to before.
 All the recesses are drained into the sewers.

 There are three portions of single track, and at the junction of the double and single tracks two tubes have to verge into one.
 The slots in following the tubes also converge, and in doing so leave a portion of the road between the slots unsupported.
 The designing of these points in cable tramways will always require considerable experience only to be obtained by careful observa^ tion during the working of such tramways.
 The triangle formed by the junction of the two slots is a cast steel trough which is rigidly bolted to the I beams, and supported by a cast-iron frame from beneath.
 The apex of the triangle is a strong steel spring screwed to the steel trough.
 This spring is sprung under the top bend, and against the side of the I beam, where it is supported on a plate bolted to the side of the beam.
 Thus the slot is alwtvys open for the grip shank of the ascending cars.
 The inside of the steel trough is filled with set stones, thus reducing the metal on the surface of the road to a minimum.